xmnboy/hello-cordova/README.md

 [`.jscodehints` file]: <https://github.com/adobe/brackets/wiki/JavaScript-Code-Hints#configuration>

-The `intelxdk.config.additions.xml` file contains additional configuration options that can be used to control the Cordova build option outside of what can be done using the Intel XDK graphical user interface (GUI).
+The `intelxdk.config.additions.xml` file contains additional configuration options that can be used to control the Cordova build option outside of that which can be done using the Intel XDK graphical user interface (GUI).
 In addition, it includes an alternate example of how you can include icons and splash screens in your project; especially for including icons that are not yet part of the Intel XDK GUI.
 See [_Adding Intel XDK Cordova Build Options Using the Additions